alexlafroscia/doist-hacker-news-client/README.md

 I wrote some tests using Jest around the caching logic, since that was harder to test manually by running the application.
 However, with more time I would like to write more unit tests for the `LiveData` component and the interaction with the loading indicator becoming visible and invisible.

+### Better Animations

+I don't have a lot of experience with CSS animations (the loading indicator here is some of the first I've written in a long time).
+If given more time, I would like to explore introducing an animation when loading a new item into the feed, which I think would make the experience of scrolling quickly to the bottom better.

+### "Add to Homescreen"

+Since the website works well offline, with full caching of the assets, it is a great candidate for a nice treatment when adding the app to the homescreen of a mobile device.
+Specifically, it would be great to have a nice icon for it and to open the application in a separate window on a mobile device, rather than opening the web browser (as Twitter does on iOS).

 ## Challenges

 ### API Quirks